ch3vr0n5/Steamu/README.md

-# stEmu
+# Steamu
-This project is based on [EmuDeck](https://github.com/dragoonDorise/EmuDeck)
+This project is based on the idea and methodology of [EmuDeck](https://github.com/dragoonDorise/EmuDeck).
+It was originally a fork but being based on a different OS and different scripting language it has since be re-imported.

 # <img src="replace_me.png">

-stEmu is a collection of scripts for Windows that automatically downloads, installs, and configures popular emulators for painless integration within the Steam library wether you use it exclusively on the desktop or prefer Big Picture Mode.
-It creates your roms directory structure and downloads all of the needed Emulators for you along with the recommended configurations for each of them. stEmu uses [Steam Rom Manager](https://github.com/SteamGridDB/steam-rom-manager) for this integration but is configured "out of the box" to work with [EmulationStation Desktop Edition (ES-DE)] (https://es-de.org/) as well.
+Steamu is a collection of scripts for Windows that automatically downloads, installs, and configures popular emulators for painless integration within the Steam library wether you use it exclusively on the desktop or prefer Big Picture Mode.
+It creates your roms directory structure and downloads all of the needed Emulators for you along with the recommended configurations for each of them.
+Steamu uses [Steam Rom Manager](https://github.com/SteamGridDB/steam-rom-manager) for this integration but is configured "out of the box" to work with [EmulationStation Desktop Edition (ES-DE)](https://es-de.org/) as well.

-There are two ways of using stEmu:
+There are two ways of using Steamu:

 ## Using Steam Rom Manager

 <img src="https://www.emudeck.com/img/ss1.png">

-This option gives you all your games presented with their box arts as if they were a regular Steam Game. stEmu has preloaded configurations for Steam Rom Manager for the following systems:
+This option gives you all your games presented with their box arts as if they were a regular Steam Game.
+Steamu has preloaded configurations for Steam Rom Manager for the following systems:

 | System                    | Emulator                             | Roms format                                                          |
 | ------------------------- | ------------------------------------ | -------------------------------------------------------------------- |